Perpetual Futures Terms of Service

 - Liquidation is a risk-control process intended to reduce or close Positions when Margin is insufficient to satisfy applicable margin requirements.
 Liquidation is designed to limit further losses but may not prevent losses, including losses exceeding your allocated Margin.

-- Liquidation may occur automatically and without prior notice if, at any time, (a) Margin falls below Maintenance Margin or other applicable requirements for a Position, (b) the applicable Mark Price reaches a level where liquidation is triggered under the FAQ and Disclosures and/or the Third-Party Venue rules, and/or (c) we reasonably determine that the Perpetual Service is subject to heightened risk or a market disruption.
 Crypto Wallet routes and mirrors User order instructions to the applicable Third-Party Venue via our connector(s).
 Liquidation is triggered and executed by the applicable Third-Party Venue's risk engine in accordance with its rules and the FAQ and Disclosures, and we reflect the resulting close-out, fees (if any), Funding postings, and balance updates in your account.
 We do not control the timing, method, or execution price of liquidation.
 Execution outcomes on the Third-Party Venue, including price, timing, partial fills, or delays, may materially differ from any estimates shown in the Crypto Wallet interface.

 - Any "Liquidation Price" or similar metric displayed in the interface is an estimate for convenience only, may change rapidly, and is not binding on us.
 Liquidation may occur at prices better or worse than any displayed estimate.